 Become a Cultural Mentor

-Applications for the Fall 2018 Cultural Mentor program will open in March; check back then if you’re interested in becoming a mentor!
+Applications for the Fall 2018 Cultural Mentor program are now closed; we will open applications to be a Cultural Mentor in the spring 2019 semester in October.
 For an overview of the requirements and time commitment to the program, please check here.

 Volunteer Leadership Experience

 The Office of International Student and Scholar Services at Colorado State University is proud to present their mentoring program for new international students at Colorado State University.
 The Cultural Mentor program is one of the few mentoring programs on campus that has assumed the mission of providing new international students at Colorado State University with a support system composed by Cultural Mentors.
 Cultural Mentors are CSU students and scholars that assist international students in the process of transitioning into the American culture as they become part of the Colorado State University and Fort Collins communities.

 The function of Cultural Mentors is to act as peer advisors to international students in order to help them transition and adjust to life here.
 In addition, the Cultural Mentors assume the role as a resource for navigating campus resources and life in the US.
 They also serve as a cultural liaison to the international student population and are responsible for helping international students acclimate to the life and culture of Colorado State University and the greater Fort Collins community.
 All students and scholars (international or American) are welcome to apply!

 March 19: Cultural Mentor application opens.
 Send to your friends who may be interested!

 April 15: Deadline to apply.

 April 23 and April 24: Cultural Mentor training for summer responsibilities (~1.5 hours, choose from one of two sessions)